Pheelbert/phcat/README.md

     - (Low) Have menu items show if an error occured of if the playbook results are already available
     - (Low) Show details about found results and what steps to take next
     - menu['show']['network']['all'] = function
-    - show enumerate.
+    - show enumerate
       [ ] 1.
 Check SUID binaries
     - use enumerate 1
-    - show network.
+    - show network
       [ ] 1.
 Local IPv4s
       [X] 2.
 Connected subnets
       [ ] 3.
 Reachable online hosts